Karashok-Leo/Loot-Patcher/README.md

 }
 ```
 In this case, the target loot tables contain the extra table.
 If you kill a zombie, the zombie's loot table will attempt to drop itself, which causes infinite recursion.

+# ✉️Feedback
+If there are any bugs or suggestions, please provide feedback to the issue page.